Sewa

 This brings me to an important insight I want to share.
 This came to us during a series of Family Tree Healing sessions, for families suffering from Pitr Dosha or Ancestral curses.
 As always they were all suffering due to bad karma of their ancestors, who at the price of their sucess and power, forgot the simple doctrine of karma.
 What we sow is what we reap.

 They frequently indulged in bad karma, generation after generation, feeling invincible or exempted by the law of nature.
-Mistreating the poor, helpess and weak, trapped in darkness of their arrogance, greed or lust.
+Mistreating the poor, helpless and weak, trapped in the darkness of their arrogance, greed or lust.
 Often they harmed people within or around their families.
-God does not excepts bribes and nothing goes unregistered or stays hidden.
-Every thing is recorded.
+God does not accept bribes and nothing goes unregistered or stays hidden.
+Everything is recorded.
 Generations tell these tales as they suffer.

-In a family, the soul of their grand mother revealed in dismay, “This family never did sewa how could they ever flourish?..they never helped anyone or each other.”
-In another family another Great grand mother said, “They didn’t do any Sewa..so declined” Lastly, an ancestor said, “This family neither did good karma or Sewa…”
+In a family, the soul of their grandmother revealed in dismay, “This family never did sewa how could they ever flourish?..they never helped anyone or each other.”
+In another family, another Great-grandmother said, “They didn’t do any Sewa..so declined” Lastly, an ancestor said, “This family neither did good karma nor Sewa…”

-Fate of these families, present a cautionary tale.
+The fate of these families presents a cautionary tale.
 Remedy?
-As was given to a Sikh family by their ancestor, ‘Vand Chhako”..(Share your wealth, good fortune with others) do sewa.
+As was given to a Sikh family by their ancestor, ‘Vand Chhako”..(वंड छको, Share your wealth, good fortune with others) do sewa.
 Another grandmother said, Teach men devotion so they will be freed of their greed and lust.
-And to women teach Sewa, so that they learn to help other, bring family close.”
+And to women teach Sewa so that they learn to help others, bring family close.”

 Healing happens by grace and miracles happen only when one has faith, and for both to happen one needs good karmas.

-Our suggestion is stay humble and learn to share with others and care for others.
-No matter how much you earn give a portion to someone who is less privileged than you.
-If you can’t spare some money then spend some time with under privileged.
-Go to orphanage and read stories or play with kids, visit old age homes and give emotional care to elders.
-Don’t wait to do charity or sewa till you face a downfall, start doing it when grass is green in your garden.
+Our suggestion is to stay humble and learn to share with others and care for others.
+No matter how much you earn give a portion to someone less privileged than you.
+If you can’t spare some money then spend some time with the underprivileged.
+Go to orphanages and read stories or play with kids, visit old age homes and give emotional care to elders.
+Don’t wait to do charity or sewa till you face a downfall, start doing it when the grass is green in your garden.

-Remember blessings are like umbrella, they will protect you when it pours down.
-It’s only wise to buy an umbrella when sun is shining brightly, rather than hunting for one when it’s raining.
+Remember blessings are like umbrellas, they will protect you when it pours.
+It’s only wise to buy an umbrella when the sun is shining brightly, rather than hunting for one when it’s raining.

-So, while you take of yourself, your family’s needs, please spare a thought for your family tree and future generations as well.
-This reminds me of famous verse by Shri Guru Gobind Singh Ji..
+So, while you take of yourself, and your family’s needs, please spare a thought for your family tree and future generations as well.
+This reminds me of a famous verse by Shri Guru Gobind Singh Ji…

 “दे सिवा बर मोहे ईहे, शुभ कर्मन ते कभुं न डरूं..।।”